aaronfc/unnamed-rts/docs/tasks.md

 - [ ] Tune up the "basic game numbers"?
 Enemy creation random ranges.
 Health.
 Resource.
 Time...
 Adding more resources around the map...
 	- Set waves to happeng every 1 minute increasing in size.
 	- Set more resources along the map.
-- [ ] Move to a scene-managed system
 - [ ] Keep score leader board or similar
 - 🎉 Basic game concept done!
 0.1 version
 - [ ] Look into a proper Events manager.
 We need a way to remove all the listener for a given entity.